SebCon/angular-buch-beispiele/README.md

 # Examples

-This are the examples of the book [Angular - Programmieren für Einsteiger](https://www.angular-buch.net), called _sebcon24_.
+This are the examples of the book [Angular - Programmieren für Einsteiger](https://www.angular-buch.net).
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.1.0.
+In some examples you should open your console, there are several tests outputs.

 ## Development server